broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 ### 2. Running Terra Pipelines

-Before running this part, you need to make sure that your dalmatian `workspacemanager` object is initialized with the right workspace you created and that the functions take as input you workflow names.
-You also need to make sure that you created your sample set with all your samples and that you initialized the `sampleset` string with its name
+Before running this part, you need to make sure that your dalmatian `workspacemanager` object is initialized with the right workspace you created and that the `submission`functions take as input your workflows' names.
+You also need to make sure that you created your sample set with all your samples and that you initialized the `sampleset` string with its name.

 You can then run this part for the pipeline to run on your samples.
 It should take around a day.

 **Remarks:**